Long-Range Optical Wireless Information and Power Transfer: Numerical Analysis

-In the section above, a BCRB system scheme based on the TIM is proposed, and the analytical model of the system is developed.
-In this section, to evaluate the transmission performance of the BCRB system, we will compare the transmission and output power performance between the original and BCRB systems at first.
-Then, we will analyze the impact of structure parameters on the transmission distance, beam-compression capabilities, output power, data receiving, giving the achievable performance of the BCRB system.
+In this section, to evaluate the ability of the RB-SWIPT system, we will compare the transmission performance of it to the original systems at first.
+Then, we will analyze the impact of structure parameters on the transmission distance, diffraction loss, output power and data transfer, giving the achievable performance of the RB-SWIPT system.